yonatan19-meet/y2s18-jquery-1/README.md

     - All letters uppercase.
     - Bold.
 3. Using Sublime Text, edit `classes.css`. **Finish the `.hidden` CSS rule.** Any element with the class of `hidden` should not appear on the screen.
-4. Find out how to use CSS to rotate elements with [this W3schools article](https://www.w3schools.com/cssref/css3_pr_transform.asp).
+4. Find out how to use CSS to rotate elements with [this W3schools article](https://www.w3schools.com/cssref/css3_pr_transform.asp) if you don't know how to do so already.
 5. Using Sublime Text, edit `classes.css`. **Finish the `.rotated` CSS rule**.
 If elements have the `rotated` class, they should be rotated 180 degrees.
 6. Using Sublime Text, edit `classes.js`.
     - Write code so that when I click `BIG Button`, the `message` paragraph in `classes.html` gets the class `big`.